 Keep an Eye on It

-All in all, turtle shells should typically be free of algae, fairly smooth and even, and hard.
-There are always exceptions to the rules but if your turtle or tortoise's shell ever looks strange to you be sure to get him checked out by his vet.
+All in all, water turtle shells should typically be free of algae, fairly smooth and even, and hard.
+There are always exceptions to the rules, but if your turtle's or tortoise's shell ever looks strange to you be sure to get him checked out by the vet.
 Reptiles heal and grow very slowly so it may take years for the effects of shell damage to disappear if left untreated.